Superior Stateroom Deck 3

 3

-PONANT invites you on a brand-new exploration cruise from Normandy to the British shores via mythical Cornwall and the Irish coast.
+PONANT invites you on a brand-new cruise from Normandy to the British shores via mythical Cornwall and the Irish coast.
 This 9-day interlude will take you to the heart of lush green countryside, authentic ports, and historic cities.

 Throughout your journey, you will benefit from an excursion included per person per port of call, to choose from a selection offered by PONANT.
 During this cruise, explore the Jurassic Coast, a UNESCO World Heritage Site, from Portland, discover the city of Cork from Kinsale or admire the Giant’s Causeway, also a UNESCO site, from Portrush.
 The diversity of experiences on offer promises you intense and varied moments (to discover the full range of excursions, go to the itinerary tab).